Goullies/Module_14_Challenge/README.md

 ## Tune the Baseline Trading Algorithm

 The second machine learning model was ran using a new LogisticRegression classifier.
-I useed the original training data as the baseline model and fitted the new classifier.
+I used the original training data as the baseline model and fitted the new classifier.
 A predictions report was produced.

 ![Screenshot10](./Screenshots/Screenshot10.png)